Rewind789/wanderer-archive/other/quotes.md

 340. "Crystal and Mr Young hold hands" - hunger games simulator
 341. "Arielle and Crystal work together to drown Mr. Young" - hunger games simulator
 342. "White rice > brown rice.
 We're racist over here" - anonymous

-1. "I suggested a torture chamber, but for some reason everyone was against it" - Lulu Y
+343. "I suggested a torture chamber, but for some reason everyone was against it" - Lulu Y
-2. “I don’t know the daily soap intake” - Rutvi K
+344. “I don’t know the daily soap intake” - Rutvi K

+i dont know why it starts from 3 here but icbb fixing it

 3. “Thunk” _(past tense of think)_ - Cat Y
 4. “I have never seen such noise” - Cat Y
 5. “If you wanna stop using so much water, stop growing lettuce” - Rutvi K